Register today! Space is limited.

 WCET’s 6th Leadership Summit will engage institutional leaders in a strategic discussion of how to best align and support an institution’s human capital, technology investments, and a content strategy to sustain innovation in teaching and learning.
 Consider these job titles – chief learning officer, design engineer, data scientist, content strategist, user experience analyst, assessment director, student data privacy director.
 These professional roles that support technology-enhanced teaching and learning were relatively uncommon just three years ago.
 Today, these positions are vital in the delivery of CBE, personalized learning, virtual reality, and other approaches to improve student learning outcomes

-The summit will address these questions and more:
+The summit program will address these questions and more:

 - Many tools today have learning analytics functionality.
 How are academic departments, faculty, advisors and curriculum designers leveraging analytics and learning outcomes data?
 What are some effective models?